 The tabs in this box contain examples of the products of some of those collaborations.

 Linh An's Asian Studies class (ASIAN 210) worked with John Pell on problems involved in the identification, retrieval, and ethical use of media related to anti-Asian discrimination in the United States.

 The students worked in groups to propose exhibits focusing on the themes of the class.
-The tabs include excerpts from their proposals as well as links to their slide shows featuring their research and proposed exhibits.
+The items below include excerpts from their proposals as well as links to their slide shows featuring their research and proposed exhibits.